-In applications that require one leader with multiple followers, it is possible to daisy-chain the leader encoder signals across a maximum of three MultiPro encoder inputs (Figure 2-3).
+In applications that require one leader with multiple followers, it is possible to daisy-chain the leader encoder signals across a maximum of three MultiPro controllers.
 To daisy-chain more followers, you need an encoder expander board to distribute the encoder signals.